Elevation: 4,749 ft

 This peak is not in the book.
 Published March 2019

-Use the Reynolds Creek road directions [(A)(1) page 346] to access the peak.
+Use the Reynolds Creek Road directions [(A)(1) on Page 346] to access the peak.
 This road leaves ID-78 1.1 miles east of the ID-45/ID-78 junction.
 Follow the road south for 7.8 miles.
-Turn right/west onto a rough side road (high clearance vehicle recommended) and continue following the road west to a junction in 0.8 miles.
+Turn right/west onto a rough side road (high-clearance vehicle recommended) and continue following the road west to a junction in 0.8 miles.
 Park here.
 See map.

 North Ridge, Class 2